dangowrt/tracertools/README.md

 and warns if it doesn't match the reference (good to test if the CRC calculation works).

-* `parsereply` converts a captured reply package and to various useful output formats.
+* `parsereply` converts a captured reply package to various useful output formats.

 * `fuzzreply [bit-to-flip]` sends a captured reply package, optionally flips a